How to Easily Delete a WordPress Page

 In contrast, a 410 explicitly states that the page has been permanently removed, leading to faster deindexing.

-If you want Google to remove a deleted page from its index as quickly as possible, using a 410 Gone status code is the better option.
+If you want Google to remove a deleted page from its index as quickly as possible, using a 410 Gone status code is a better option.

 Rank Math makes it extremely simple to add a 410 Gone status code.
 To do so, navigate to the Redirections section and click the Add New button, as shown below.